 Automatic feeders are essential and so are backup pumps and power supplies.
 How far ‘down the intensification road’ you wish to go is an important and personal decision.
 Fortunately it is only when commercialisation objectives are paramount that this level of involvement is necessary.
 For most garden aquaponic systems it is sufficient to maintain modest growth whilst limiting the risks involved.

 a) Simple answer

-How much goldfish food to give is probably the most asked question when talking about feeding.
+How much fish food to give is probably the most asked question when talking about how to feed goldfish.
 There is a simple, or a more scientific, answer to this question.
 When your principal aim is to have a predominantly display system feed only what the fish will eat completely in 2 – 3 minutes.
 This can be repeated several times a day if that is convenient.
 Follow the advice of ‘little but often’.
 In a pond goldfish eat continuously when hungry.

 b) Scientific answer.